 Home care is often referred to as companion care.
 Carers can accompany the care recipient to appointments, such as medical or dental appointments, and even to social events if required.

 Specialist care is also available, such as dementia care.
-If this is a factor, you will require a carer with experience of working with those living with dementia.
+If this is a factor, you will require a carer with experience working with those living with dementia.
 There are also reliable carers with experience of working with individuals with specific medical or physical requirements.

 Carers can also ensure their medications are taken when they should be.
 Some carers will have specialist knowledge of specific conditions and will be able to provide targeted care to individuals with those conditions.